llinjupt/xlibc/README.md

 Enable CFLAGS  += -DTEST in Makefile and do make xtest, then run it to traverse all test functions defined in every individual xxx.c files.

+4. How to extend the xlib
+It's easy no bother Makefile.
+Just put the public .h files to ./include directory and .c files to ./src.
+And remake it. xlib only with one Makefile and do everything well automatically.
+Enjoy it.

 Note: Third party codes collected obey its own licenses.